coleifer/peewee/docs/peewee/sqlite.rst

 Prefer the default, which the rest of this section assumes.
-Choose external content when storing a second copy of the text would be prohibitively expensive, and for contentless when the text never needs to be read back through the index.
+Choose external content when storing a second copy of the text would be prohibitively expensive, and choose contentless when the text never needs to be read back through the index.

 Writing to the index